Historical perspective in an urgent moment: the financial health of the social sector, 1998-2017

 It is no surprise that the social sector has gotten bigger over the last two decades.
 But the scale of the growth is notable: the sector’s net assets have increased by nearly $2 trillion.
 Although the sector has grown across all major dimensions, that growth has happened at different rates.
 In the “Social sector growth” chart, we’ve set a variety of different metrics equal to 100 at the start of our time period.
 This allows us to visualize relative growth among metrics at very different scales.
 (In a future piece, we will explore a surprisingly elusive metric of social sector growth: the number of organizations.)

-Finding #2: In aggregate, the social sector has shown a financial surplus every year for two decades—even during financial crises
+Finding #2: In aggregate, the social sector has shown a financial surplus every year for two decades—even during financial health crises

 In aggregate, growth in nonprofit revenue has been matched by a growth in nonprofit expenses.
 This is to be expected: expenses are required to generate (and justify) nonprofit revenue.
 At the same time, most nonprofits feel a clear mission imperative toward growth in programs and thus expenses.